sap-linuxlab/community.sles-for-sap/roles/hana_install/README.md

   Required when more than more one HANA instance is installed on a hosts and sometimes useful on low-memory hosts.
 Valid values are 'y' and 'n'.
 Default:
   'n'.
-* hana_max_memory: Used in when `hana_restrict_max_mem` is set to 'y', specifies in MiB, the maximum memory footprint of all HANA services.
+* hana_max_memory - Used in when `hana_restrict_max_mem` is set to 'y', specifies
+  in MiB, the maximum memory footprint of all HANA services.
 Default: '0' (no limit).
-* hana_system_size_dependent_parameters: Controls if size dependant database parameters defaults should be written to the configuration.
+* hana_system_size_dependent_parameters - Controls if size dependant database
+  parameters defaults should be written to the configuration.
 For more information, see SAP Note 3014176.
 Valid values 'y' or 'no'.
 Default: 'n'.
-* hana_home: The location of the hana user's home directory.
+* hana_home - The location of the hana user's home directory.
 The given value must be a string to the location that will be used.
 The directory does not need to pre-exist.
 By default, the path will be '/usr/sap/\<hana_sid\>/home'.
-* hana_user_id: The user ID of the HANA user.
+* hana_user_id - The user ID of the HANA user.
 The value need to be a positive integer.
 The UID must be free.
 By default, the users ID will be '30\<hana_instance_number\>'.
-* hana_group_id: The group ID of sapsys.
+* hana_group_id - The group ID of sapsys.
 The value need to be a positive integer.
 The UID must be free.
 Default: '79'
+* initial_backup - decided if an initial backup should be created for the systemdb and the default tenant.
+Default: 'true'